top of page

 Opening Plenary - 'Public health's role in commercial and economic systems'

-• Introductory Remarks by Adj.
-Professor Terry Slevin, CEO PHAA
+• Introductory Remarks by Professor Caroline Miller, President, PHAA

-Session Chair: Professor Anne-Marie Thow, The University of Sydney
+Session Chair: Prof. Anne-Marie Thow, Menzies Centre for Health Policy, School of Public Health, The University of Sydney

 Keynote Presentations:

-• Professor Ronald LaBonte, Professor Emeritus, University Of Ottawa
+• Prof. Ronald LabontéProfessor Emeritus, University of Ottawa

-• Professor Sharon Friel, Professor of Health Equity, Director, Menzies Centre for Health Governance, Australian National University.
+• Prof. Sharon Friel, Professor of Health Equity, Director, Menzies Centre for Health Governance, Australian National University.

 10:30am to 11:00am - Morning Tea & Exhibition